unfoldadmin/turbo/README.md

 ## Quickstart

-To start using Turbo, it is needed to clone the repository to your local machine and then run docker-compose, which will take care about the installation process.
-The only prerequisite for starting Turbo template is to have docker-compose installed and preconfiguring files with environment variables.
+To start using Turbo, it is needed to clone the repository to your local machine and then run `docker compose`, which will take care about the installation process.
+The only prerequisite for starting Turbo template is to have `docker compose` installed and preconfiguring files with environment variables.

 ```bash
 git clone https://github.com/unfoldadmin/turbo.git